JustinSilva73/GoniometerApplication/README.md

 # Other files

 The files outside of the Frontend and Backend like GenerateCSV and GraphResults help for running and setting up the csvs and the results.

-# Additional information

-Besides that look more in the files if you can along with reading up on odrive and PyQt documentation.
-I was the main HMI developer for this project with interfacing with the motor so I am going to leave my discord username here for whoever is working on this later down the road around Septemeber.
-Will try to remember to add anyone I get around then.
-If you need to ask questions or just need general help I will be more than willing to and I am on discord often enough that I should hopefully get back to you quick.
-Just for reference, I had no idea about PyQt or even interfacing with motors before doing this project.
-All I had done was an unfinished website, app, and game in my software engineering classes so give it some time to learn everything especially since you are continuing the project from a different team.
-Number 1 advice is just ask questions and be okay with not knowing stuff at first.

-Discord: gorditochubs

-My name is Justin in case you do end up needing help.